-Do ...
 Don't ...

-Read the sources, titles and subtitles of the texts.
-Don't use a pen on the answer sheet.
+- Don't use a pen on the answer sheet.
 Use a pencil.
-These will help you choose the best answers.

 Answers written in pen cannot be read by the marking machine i.e. O points!
-Rub out any answers you want to ✓ In Parts I and 2, read the words which come after change using an eraser. the gaps.
-These words might affect the answer.
-Don't spend too much time on any one part of the ✓ In Part 3, remember to change the words that you write. paper.
-All seven parts are equally important, and you They might have to change into a negative or a plural, so only have 75 minutes to do this paper - including look carefully at the text to decide which form is best. copying your answers to the answer sheet.
-Don't try to answer any questions before reading the ✓ In Part 4, only write between two and five words.
-Don't write out the full sentence! whole text first.
-It's important to understand the whole context. ✓ In Part 5, read the questions carefully and check each Don't assume that you have found the right answer option with the text before rejecting it. if the same word appears in the text and in an option. ✓ In Part 6, check the words around the gap carefully, You might need to look for a synonym or related because the missing word(s) may be part of an idiom, word instead. fixed phrase or collocation.
-Don't write the answers to any of the examples on your answer sheets.

-Don't write more than one answer for any question,

-even if you think there are two possible answers.
+Rub out any answers you want to change using an eraser. - Don't spend too much time on any one part of the paper.
+All seven parts are equally important, and you only have 75 minutes to do this paper including copying your answers to the answer sheet. - Don't try to answer any questions before reading the whole text first.
+It's important to understand the whole context. - Don't assume that you have found the right answer if the same word appears in the text and in an option.
+You might need to look for a synonym or related word instead. - Don't write the answers to any of the examples on your answer sheets. - Don't write more than one answer for any question, even if you think there are two possible answers.